shreyash-dhawale/snort-ids-lab/docs/log-setup.md

 04/24-10:12:40.556901  [**] [1:1000002:1] TCP SYN Scan Detected [**] [Priority: 1] {TCP} 192.168.1.10:53422 -> 192.168.1.4:80
 ```

-This format is useful because it provides enough detail to verify detection without overwhelming the analyst with extra packet header information [cite:116][cite:243].
+This format is useful because it provides enough detail to verify detection without overwhelming the analyst with extra packet header information.

 ## Repository Evidence
 A sample output file is stored in: